endiz/Caldera-Tips/README.md

 # Caldera-Tips
 Tips and QOL tricks for [mitre/caldera](https://github.com/mitre/caldera).

-You can either follow along this guide section by section, or clone the repo with to use the [scripts](#scripts) on your system.
+You can either follow along this guide section by section, or clone the repo to use the [scripts](#scripts) on your system.

 ## Caldera fresh install